CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/1_Performance Measurement Under Agile Delivery Contracts.md

 ---

-### Discussion (optional)
+### Reflection (optional)

-For this discussion, consider a digital service acquisition that you have worked on or heard about and analyze how modern metrics and incentives could be applied:
+For this reflection, consider a digital service acquisition that you have worked on or heard about and analyze how modern metrics and incentives could be applied:

 Choose a digital service your agency currently uses or is developing.
 This service could be: